 Brand awareness – we have continued to hardwire our sub-brands to the Inclusive Employers brand through further protection of IP, marketing and PR opportunities.
 We ran our hugely successful campaign National Inclusion Week for the 8th successive year.
 Our hashtag #nationalinclusionweek2020 was used to connect an amazing 16m people whilst over 2000 organisations registered to take part.
 Brand awareness for Inclusive Employers continues to grow rapidly with clients coming to us by word of mouth or by awareness of our activities such as National Inclusion Week.
 In 2020, over 300 organisations commissioned us to help them make inclusion an everyday reality for them.

 Our financial position

-Our latest annual accounts are currently available on the Companies House website in abridged form.
+Our latest annual accounts are currently available on the Companies House website.

 Our board members

 - Strategy development

 Richard has worked in Equality, Diversity and Inclusion since 1998.

 He is a specialist in commercial opportunity of inclusion.

 He has acted as an independent advisor including previously as Chair of Prime Minister’s Dementia Friendly Employers Challenge Committee and Trustee, Speaker of The House of Common’s Parliamentary Placement Scheme.
 Richard is founder of National Inclusion Week and Learning Disabilities Work Experience Week.
 He has a personal and professional commitment to social justice, inclusion and creative arts.

 Formerly a director at one of the largest and most successful Housing Associations in the UK and with experience in non-executive roles with charities, Rupert has a strong operational background whose successes lie in performance and service improvement, project management and engaging & empowering individuals and teams to deliver within a strong service ethos.
 His interest is in socially focussed business.
 Rupert is also our Company Secretary.